chengzeyi/CSharpNeuralNetwork/README.md

 ### Installation

 Just add all the source code to your project and you can get started.
-The class "Tester" has basic examples of creating a neuron network instance and training and predicting.
+The class "Tester" has basic examples of creating a neural network instance for training and predicting.

 ## Code Example